chenzhr23/psiFinder_docs/source/content/Ψ-sites Identification.rst

 .. role:: red

 .. contents::
     :local:

-We developed a core C program--``rtsSeeker`` (as the core of psiFinder), for seeking the reverse transcriptase stop sites (RTS) and output the overall RTS information.
+psiFinder ``Ψ-sites Identification`` was developed with a core C program--``rtsSeeker`` (as the core of psiFinder), for seeking the reverse transcriptase stop sites (RTS) and output the overall RTS information.

 .. image:: /images/Identification.png